UniNetOS/unios/README.md

 We use WebRTC or other Real Time Communication and export virtual screens to users with the applications they need.
-They have all their work as encrypted backup on their hardware and they can schedule the need of the applications.
+They have all their work as encrypted backup on their hardware and they can schedule the need for the applications.
 The administration of resources available are in hands of the software owners and they can retreive the licenses any time but this way they lose acces to the others software.
 So is free for use if you contribute legaly to the shared resources.